stefan-m-lenz/UroLlmEval/README.md

 More information about the data set and the design of the evaluation can be found in the article:

 > Lenz, S., Ustjanzew, A., Jeray, M., Panholzer, T. (2025).
-Can open source large language models be used for tumor documentation in Germany?  - An evaluation on urological doctors’ notes.
+Can open source large language models be used for tumor documentation in Germany?  - An evaluation on urological doctors’ notes. [arXiv preprint](http://arxiv.org/abs/2501.12106).

 ## Setup